Red Tails conduct joint air integration exercise

 The 332d Air Expeditionary Wing conducted a joint air integration exercise alongside partner nation Joint Terminal Attack Controllers at an undisclosed location in Southwest Asia, July 6.

-During this training exercise U.S. Air Force, U.S. Army and partner nation combat controllers coordinated with U.S. Air Force F-15E Strike Eagles assigned to the 332d AEW and conducted Close Air Support (CAS) 9-Lines with target correlation resulting in live-ordinance deliveries in a dynamic environment on an air-to-ground bombing range.
+During this training exercise U.S. Air Force, U.S. Army and partner nation JTACs coordinated with U.S. Air Force F-15E Strike Eagles assigned to the 332d AEW and conducted Close Air Support (CAS) 9-Lines with target correlation resulting in live-ordinance deliveries in a dynamic environment on an air-to-ground bombing range.

 “Integration exercises like these build mission-essential proficiencies when working with our coalition partners,” said Col. David Och, 332d AEW Intelligence, Operations, and Plans Director.